The New Normal for Technology Candidates

 - You may want to take a position that provides an opportunity to learn new skills while perfecting existing skills.

 Although the job market for tech developers and engineers may appear to look shaky, it is far from it.
 For example, there were 1,365,500 software engineering jobs in 2018.
 That number is projected to surpass 1,600,000 by 2028.
-The current pandemic may temporarily slow down the hiring process, but it is expected to regain its strong momentum by year’s end.
-Any way you look at it, there are changes that will affect technology jobseekers permanently.
+While the recent pandemic may temporarily slow down the hiring process, the strong upward momentum is expected to continue.

 Those who are looking to find a job or move to another company will need to change their approach to finding that perfect position.
 The new normal for technology candidates will encompass how to: